nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

 #.
 Make sure the **PROG/DEBUG SW10** switch on the nRF9160 DK is set to **nRF91**.
    On DK v0.9.0 and earlier, this is the **SW5** switch.
 #.
 Connect the nRF9160 DK to the computer with a micro-USB cable, and then turn the DK on.
 #.
-Click :guilabel:`Select device` and select the DK from the drop-down list.
+Click :guilabel:`SELECT DEVICE` and select the DK from the drop-down list.
    You can identify the nRF9160 DK by the fact that it has three COM ports.

    .. figure:: /images/programmer_com_ports.png